David Wright: 2016

 As a result of his spinal stenosis, Wright had to complete an extensive pre-game workout routine consisting of physical therapy, exercise, and some minimal batting and fielding drills.
-The entire process takes about 4–5 hours.
-On May 21, 2016, Wright hit a bases-loaded single off of Milwaukee Brewers pitcher Michael Blazek to break a 4–4 tie in the bottom of the 9th inning and give the Mets the victory.
+The entire process took about 4–5 hours.
+On May 21, 2016, Wright hit a bases-loaded single off of Milwaukee Brewers pitcher Michael Blazek to break a tie in the bottom of the 9th inning and give the Mets a 5–4 victory.
 On June 3, Wright was placed on the disabled list due to a herniated disc in his neck.
-On June 16, he underwent neck surgery to repair the herniated disc.
-He missed the remainder of the 2016 season, having played a career-low 37 games and batted .226/.350/.438, the lowest batting average of his major league career.
+On June 16, he underwent neck surgery to repair the disc.
+Wright missed the remainder of the 2016 season, having played a career-low 37 games and batted .226/.350/.438 with 7 home runs and 14 RBI, the lowest batting average and RBI of his career.

 2017

-On February 28, after rehabbing from his neck surgery, Wright was diagnosed with a right shoulder impingement which, at the time, jeopardized his ability to play on Opening Day.
+On February 28, 2017, after rehabbing from his neck surgery, Wright was diagnosed with a right shoulder impingement which, at the time, jeopardized his ability to play on Opening Day.
 He was, however, allowed to continue hitting as the injury only affected his ability to throw.
 This was yet another serious injury for Wright, which prompted people to ask General Manager Sandy Alderson if he thought that Wright would ever be able to play competitively again.
 He responded, "I don't think we're at that point, the point where that concern is at a more heightened level.
-This is all part of the process of rehabilitation from the neck surgery and it's taking longer than I'm sure David would have hoped and we would hope – but it's all part of the process."
-On September 4, it was revealed that Wright would undergo rotator cuff surgery on his right shoulder, which prevented him from playing in the Majors all year in 2017.
-He underwent the surgery on September 5.
+This is all part of the process of rehabilitation from the neck surgery and it's taking longer than usual.
+I'm sure David would have hoped and we would hope – but it's all part of the process."
+On September 4, it was revealed that Wright would undergo rotator cuff surgery on his right shoulder, which prevented him from playing in the majors all year in 2017.
+He underwent surgery the following day.